jontore/scala-talk/slides/talk.md

 Note:
 - just to add some tracktion
-- people are migrationg because of scalability
+- people are migration because of scalability